-Efforts by states to manage shared environmental resources, preserve natural habitats, and reduce environmental harm have produced a complex ecosystem of international environmental law.
-Since 2003, the International Environmental Agreements Database (IEADB) has developed into a comprehensive and current census of international environmental agreements (IEAs), fostering access to their texts and data on their design features and memberships.
-Although other datasets contain many IEAs, the IEADB offers a foundation for research that is more comprehensive, current, consistent, and transparent about its contents.
+and current census of international environmental agreements (IEAs), fostering access to their texts and data on their design features and memberships.1 Although other data sets contain many IEAs, the IEADB offers a foundation for research that is more comprehensive, current, consistent, and transparent about its contents.
 Since 2002, the lead author and colleagues have developed and applied systematic search and inclusion criteria to capture all IEAs, defined as any "intergovernmental document intended as legally binding with a primary stated purpose of preventing or managing human impacts on natural resources" (Mitchell 2003, 432).
 The IEADB includes agreements, protocols, or amendments that states successfully negotiated, even if they have not entered into force.
 The IEADB includes searchable texts; dates for signature, ratification, and entry into force; subjects; "lineage" categorizations (see below); performance indicators; and codings of design features.
-It contains multilateral IEAs (MEAs open to three or more states) and bilateral ones (BEAs limited to two states).
+It contains multilateral IEAs (MEAs, open to three or more states) and bilateral ones (BEAs, limited to two states).

-The IEADB reliably catalogs IEAs by systematically searching for candidate agreements and evaluating them against specified inclusion criteria.2 When IEA lists of the 1990s were found to be incomplete in various respects, the IEADB began developing a census of IEAs from over 40 sources, including the United Nations Treaty Series, Environment Programme, and Food and Agriculture Organization; ECOLEX, CIESIN's Environmental Treaties and Resource Indicators, and scholarly sources.
+The IEADB reliably catalogs IEAs by systematically searching for candidate agreements and evaluating them against specified inclusion criteria.2 When IEA lists of the 1990s were found to be incomplete in various respects, the IEADB began developing a census of IEAs from more than forty sources, including the United Nations Treaty Series, Environment Programme, and Food and Agriculture Organization; ECOLEX; CIESIN's Environmental Treaties and Resource Indicators; and various scholarly sources.
 Since then, the IEADB has become more comprehensive and current by systematic and recurring searches of secretariat, foreign and environmental ministry, and news websites as well as user suggestions.
-Regular assessments of the IEADB's contents consistently failed to find an equally comprehensive, complete, or current list of IEAs, either because of intentional substantive, geographic, or temporal limitations or simply IEAs being overlooked.3 No existing census exists to ensure the IEADB is comprehensiveness but identification of missing IEAs has become increasingly rare providing some confidence in the comprehensiveness of its coverage for MEAs and extensive, if yet incomplete, coverage for BEAs.
-That conclusion is supported by a recent network analysis that did not find any IEAs in the IEADB that referenced any IEAs that were absent from it (2013b).
-The IEADB seeks continuously improves its coverage by including appropriate additions proposed by users.
+Regular assessments of the IEADB's contents consistently failed to find an equally comprehensive, complete, or current list of IEAs, either because of intentional substantive, geographic, or temporal limitations or simply because of IEAs being overlooked.3 No existing census exists to ensure that the IEADB is comprehensive, but identification of missing IEAs has become increasingly rare, providing some confidence in the comprehensiveness of its coverage for MEAs and extensive, if yet incomplete, coverage for BEAs.
+That conclusion is supported by a recent network analysis that did not find any IEAs in the IEADB that referenced any IEAs that were absent from it (Kim 2013b).
+The IEADB seeks to continuously improve its coverage by including appropriate additions that users propose.

-The IEADB's census is built by assessing proposed additions against clear definitions of international environmental agreements operationalized as inclusion/exclusion rules, a process
+The IEADB's census is built by assessing proposed additions against clear definitions of IEAs operationalized as inclusion/exclusion rules, an essential

-1 The IEADB undergoes comprehensive updates for new IEAs and new IEA memberships approximately every two years and also adds codings of design features by scholars using it as those become available.
+^{1.} The IEADB undergoes comprehensive updates for new IEAs and new IEA memberships approximately every two years and also adds codings of design features by scholars using it as those become available.
 This article reflects data as of the update of December 2016.

-2 Details on the IEADB's development, definitions, and contents are at https://iea.uoregon.edu/ and in this article's online appendix at https://iea.uoregon.edu/ieadb article online appendix.
+^{2.} Details on the IEADB's development, definitions, and contents are at https://iea.uoregon.edu/, last accessed December 2, 2019, and in the appendix.

-3 Initial sources were individually and collectively incomplete, with many IEAs absent from all and none being the superset of all others.
-For example, most contained only a few of over 50 amendments to the 1946 International Convention for the Regulation of Whaling.
+^{3.} Initial sources were individually and collectively incomplete, with many IEAs absent from all and none being the superset of all others.
+For example, most contained only a few of more than fifty amendments to the 1946 International Convention for the Regulation of Whaling.
 Most have not been systematically updated, becoming less complete over time.
-Regular reviews rarely find IEAs missing from the IEADB and adds those that are.
+Regular reviews rarely find IEAs missing from the IEADB and add those that are.